lilianabito/lilianabito.github.io/README.md

 URL: https://lilianabito.github.io/

 Topic description: This will be a portfolio website.
+On the main page, you can see thumbnails of the projects with a thumbnail image, brief description, and tokens about the project topic.
+If you click on a project, it scrolls to the right, on the project details page.
+Here you can see the design process and other information about them.
+On the about page, you can see background information about me, download my portfolio with previos works, and contact me via email.

-Source of codes: I used some things that I learned in class, and for the more complex parts (interactions in js, special alignments) I used ChatGPT to help me, then modyfied the code to my liking.
+Source of codes: I used some things that I learned in class, and for the more complex parts (interactions in js, special alignments) I used ChatGPT to help me.
+As it rarely gave a perfect code, I went through them and adjusted the lines to my liking.

 Source of images (software icons): https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/Adobe_Photoshop_CC_icon.svg/512px-Adobe_Photoshop_CC_icon.svg.png?20200616073617